 If you are concerned about your child's development, please contact your local school district.
-The Greater Anaheim SELPA Child Find Brochure (this link will open a PDF document) has links to every school district office.
+The Greater Anaheim SELPA Child Find Brochure (at the bottom of this page) has phone to every school district office.

 The Greater Anaheim SELPA and its member districts actively and systematically seek out all individuals with exceptional needs, ages birth through 21, including infants and preschoolers and children not enrolled in public school programs that reside in the geographic area or are under the jurisdiction of the special education local plan area.

 Each year the Orange County Department of Education publishes a notice in the Orange County Register informing parents of their right to refer their child to their local school district to determine eligibility for special education services.